Harold Washington: Roosevelt College

-In 1946, after the college had moved to the Auditorium Building, Washington was elected the third president of Roosevelt's student council.
+In 1946, Washington was elected the third president of Roosevelt's student council; he was also the first black student to win that office.
+Washington saw Henry A. Wallace as an influence.
 Under his leadership, the student council successfully petitioned the college to have student representation on Roosevelt's faculty committees.
 At the first regional meeting of the newly founded National Student Association in the spring of 1948, Washington and nine other delegates proposed student representation on college faculties, and a "Bill of Rights" for students; both measures were roundly defeated.
 The next year, Washington went to the state capital at Springfield to protest Illinois legislators' coming probe of "subversives".
-The probe of investigation would outlaw the Communist Party and require "loyalty oaths" for teachers.
-He led students' opposition to the bills, although they would pass later in 1949.
+The probe would outlaw the Communist Party and require "loyalty oaths" for teachers.
+Washington led students' opposition to the bills, which would pass later in 1949.

-During his Roosevelt College years, Washington came to be known for his stability.
+During his college years, Washington came to be known for his stability.
 His friends said that he had a "remarkable ability to keep cool", reason carefully and walk a middle line.
-Washington intentionally avoided extremist activities, including street actions and sit-ins against racially segregated restaurants and businesses.
+Washington intentionally avoided activities considered extremist, including street actions and sit-ins against racially segregated restaurants and businesses.
 Overall, Washington and other radical activists ended up sharing a mutual respect for each other, acknowledging both Washington's pragmatism and the activists' idealism.
 With the opportunities found only at Roosevelt College in the late 1940s, Washington's time at the Roosevelt College proved to be pivotal.
-Washington graduated in August 1949, with a Bachelor of Arts (B.A.) degree.
+Washington graduated in August 1949, with a Bachelor of Arts degree.
 In addition to his activities at Roosevelt, he was a member of Phi Beta Sigma fraternity.